piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 Remember how we had a View API and `LoadVideo` and `SetStart` endpoint for viewing videos?

-We no longer need those since we are doing everything on the client side.
+We no longer need those since we do everything on the client side.
 This change will simplify our architecture and ensure that videos are loaded quickly and according to client network speed.
 Some downsides are that the client side will be more complex, and if we have multiple clients (e.g. a mobile app), we may need to implement the logic numerous times.

 We will still need to retrieve video metadata when we load it.
 We can incorporate this as an endpoint `GetVideoMetadata(videoId)` in our Search API and rename it to Video Metadata API.